OpenProducer/newspack-platform/wp-content/plugins/radio-station/docs/Manage.md

 ### Shift Save Checking

 Since 2.3.0, when Shifts are saved on the Show Edit page, they are checked against all other Show's (active) Shifts - and then against other Shifts for the same show - to detect for Shift Conflicts.
 If a conflict is found, that Shift is disabled and the specific conflict is displayed underneath the Shift after saving.

-Once the time is altered (or altered on the conflicting Show) so there is no conflict, you can then uncheck the Disabled box and the Shift will then be active.
+Once the time is adjusted (or adjusted on the conflicting Show Shift and saved) so that there is no conflict, you can then uncheck the Disabled box for that Shift.
+If there are no further conflicts found, the Shift will then be active.

 ### Existing Schedule Conflicts